-Here you will find about 1,000 vendors from all over the United States set up and ready to sell you their goods.
+Here, about 1,000 vendors from all over the United States are set up and ready to sell you their goods.

 Treasure hunters will love browsing through the endless amounts of antiques, home goods, vintage clothing, and collectibles.
 I mean, you truly never know what you will find!

-The market sets up monthly at the Nashville Fair Grounds and is known as the number one flea market in Tennessee!
+The market sets up monthly at the Nashville Fair Grounds and is the number one flea market in Tennessee!

 36. Belle Meade Historic Site